tigerraj32/Cheetsheet-Collection/postman.md

 console.log('Server running at http://127.0.0.1:8000/');
 ```

-Next start the node server with following command
+Next start the node server with the following command
 > node token.js

 ### Step 4: Pre-Request Script for Postman.
-Firt create the new api request in post man, then select Pre-request Script and write following code to send http request before the actual api call happens and save the response in local variable.
+First, create the new API request in postman, then select Pre-request Script and write the following code to send http request before the actual API call happens and save the response in local variable.

 ```javascript
 pm.variables.set("password", "AwErFEinDqiOvXFx2wVgHvt+Rpo0jdoTH0D0QldS");